 In terms of design, the device stands out in the crowd, owing to its black circular dial and interchangeable brown leather strap.

 The device houses a 1.28-inch AMOLED touchscreen.
 The display is beautiful and sharp to look at.

-It is nearly perfect in different light conditions and during the review, we didn’t face any issues while using it outdoors.
+It is nearly perfect in different light conditions, and during the review, we didn’t face any issues while using it outdoors.

-The Gen 6 smartwatch is the first smartwatch powered by the Qualcomm Snapdragon Wear 4100+ platform, providing users faster application load times, highly responsive user experiences, and more efficient power consumption.
+The Gen 6 smartwatch is the first smartwatch powered by the Qualcomm Snapdragon Wear 4100+ platform, providing users with faster application load times, highly responsive user experiences, and more efficient power consumption.

 The smartwatch comes with 1GB RAM and 8GB of internal storage.